CharCoding/2D-Misere-Nim/README.md

 ## How to play

-    - Hold down the mouse on the board and drag it to select pieces you want to remove. (highlighted in yellow)
+    - Hold down the mouse on the board and drag it to select pieces you want to remove.
       - If you want to cancel it, move the mouse button outside the board and release the mouse.
     - Release the mouse to remove those pieces and hand the turn to the opponent.
     - This game is really hard to play perfectly, so take your time and think about your opponent's possible moves.
-    - Press Z to undo, Y to redo, R to reset (please don't cheat though)
+    - Press S to stop the AI, Z to undo, Y to redo, R to reset (please don't cheat though)
-    - If you enable the AI, please remove the squares it tells you on its turns.
-The AI isn't *that* smart, yet.

 ## Hints (if you play perfectly)